 On the Canvas page, drag the file to the Import workpad JSON file field.

 Each of the Kibana sample data sets comes with a workpad that you can use for your own workpad inspiration.

 - Add a sample data set.

-- On the Add Data page, click View data, then select Canvas.
+- On a sample data card, click View data, then select Canvas.

 Create a story about your data by adding elements to your workpad that include images, text, charts, and more.

 Choose the type of element you want to use, then use the preconfigured demo data to familiarize yourself with the element.
 When you’re ready, connect the element to your own data.
 By default, most of the elements you create use the demo data until you change the data source.
 The demo data includes a small data set that you can use to experiment with your element.